-This confidence was not diminished when a single female dissenter responded with angry emotional message, suggesting that “female” anger was less influential.
+This confidence was was maintained when a single female dissenter responded with angry emotional message, suggesting that “female” anger was less influential.

 “Women’s” dissent seemed to reinforce conviction in the shared decision.

-Male and female evaluators conferred lower status on angry female professionals compared with angry male professionals in research by Yale University’s Victoria Brescoll and Eric Luis Uhlmann, now of HEC Paris School of Management.
+Male and female evaluators conferred lower status on angry female professionals compared with angry male professionals in research by Yale University’s Victoria Brescoll and Eric Luis Uhlmann, now of INSEAD.

 Evaluators assigned lower status to female CEOs and to female trainees when they expressed anger.